-In the final scrimmage game vs. the Wizards, Waiters put up 18 points, three rebounds, and six assists on 8-of-17 shooting from the field in a team-high 27 minutes.
-Perhaps the most encouraging part of his stat line was the lack of turnovers, notching zero in his final game after recording six in the two previous games combined.
+In the final game against the Wizards, Waiters put up 18 points, three rebounds, and six assists on 8-of-17 shooting from the field in a team-high 27 minutes.
+Perhaps the most encouraging part of his stat line was the lack of turnovers, notching zero of them in his final game after recording six in the previous two.

-Both players needed these scrimmage games to get back into the flow of the game and now that they have hopefully got their legs under them, they can continue to provide the Lakers with meaningful minutes.
+Both players needed these games and now that they have hopefully got their legs under them, they can continue to provide the Lakers with meaningful minutes.

 It seems as though he hits the ground hard every game and Lakers fans just begin to pray that he will come back to them.
 Unfortunately, the injury bug has struck again with Davis as he is currently dealing with a sore left eye and is potentially in danger of missing the seeding game opener against the Los Angeles Clippers.

 During the scrimmage against the Magic, his eye was poked in the first quarter and he did not return to the game.
 Head coach Frank Vogel played things safe as he realized that a scrimmage game is not worth losing him for a potentially long time.